csc-training/hip-programming/hipfort/hip/README.md

 Now the executable `a.out` can be executed as a normal gpu program.

 # Exercise
-Inspect the codes in the repository folder `hipfort` containing the example (test) codes `.../hipfort/test/f2003`.
+Apply the above procedure to the saxpy code and inspect the codes in the repository folder `hipfort` containing the example (test) codes `.../hipfort/test/f2003`.
 See how the memory management (allocations and transfers) are done and how  various `hipxxx` libraries are called in `Fortran` programs.